The Actor’s Intensive

 Actor’s Intensive

 The class structure mirrors conservatory programs and provides practice that is frequent and focused.
-You’ll work three days a week (15 hours per week), for 75 hours of instruction over five weeks—enough time to polish off any rust and get galvanized for lasting change.
+Participants will work three days a week (15 hours per week), for 75 hours of instruction over five weeks—enough time to polish off any rust and get galvanized for lasting change.

 This is both a process and a product class.
 The acting training will incorporate voice and body work and examine the decision-making process that goes into crafting a performance.
-You will also integrate the process back into the product as you work on monologues, both classic and contemporary, to be presented at a final showcase.
+Participants will also integrate the process back into the product as you work on scenes and monologues, both classic and contemporary, to be presented at a final showcase.

 QUALIFICATIONS